All Woodridge State High School students are given the tools for online learning from home.

 Download Microsoft Office 365 for FREE

-Microsoft Student Advantage allows students to install Microsoft Office on up to 5 of their Computers.
-Office 365 for Students, including Word, Excel, PowerPoint, OneNote, plus additional classroom tools.
+Microsoft Student Advantage allows students to install the Microsoft Office suite of software on up to 5 of their personal devices.
+This includes the programs used to create schoolwork, including Word, Excel, PowerPoint, OneNote, plus additional classroom tools.

 Click here to download your copy of Microsoft Office - you will need to sign into this page with your school email address and school password.